 Good news: if you're after the cheapest AirPods prices, you're in the right place.
 Right now there may be a bit of a lack of online deals, sales, price cuts and other words for 'deals' on Apple AirPods gen 2.
-But there is ONE.
-But by the time you click on this it might be gone, in which case, apologies.
+But there is ONE on the original Airpods.
+It's only £10 off though, so awaiting Amazon Prime Day might be a better bet.

 The newer AirPods – sometimes known as AirPods 2, AirPods (2019) or AirPods gen 2 – have slightly better battery life than the first gen and the ability to summon Siri with voice alone, where the first version required a tap of your ear.

 Some models come with a wireless charging case, which is also compatible with all other AirPods.
 Other than that, it is very hard to tell the difference between the first and second generation AirPods.
 That's why it's worth looking out for deals on remaining stocks of them.

 The even newer AirPods Pro are a different kettle of, um, true wireless buds.
 They sound way, way better because they fit so much more firmly in your ear, and have better drivers.
 They also add noise cancellation, 'adaptive' EQ and the ability to read texts out to you.
 AirPods Pro come with wireless charging as standard rather than as an option.

 BLACK FRIDAY AIRPODS DEALS: WHAT WE EXPECT TO SEE